SergeyVorobiev/RLDyna/README.md

 From the picture above we can see the specified trajectory that the robot did due to searching.
 We can calculate the probability of this trajectory, for that, we just need to multiply the probabilities of actions the robot did and the probabilities of transitions: **$$p(S_{2} | S_{1}, a) * \pi(a | S_{1}) * p(S_{3} | S_{2}, a) * \pi(a | S_{2}) * p(S_{4} | S_{3}, a) * \pi(a | S_{3}) $$** In other word we got the formula:
 **$$\prod_{i=1}^n \pi(A_{i} | S_{i}) * p(S_{i+1} | S_{i}, A_{i}) $$**

 So for example if the probability that robot goes to the north is 1/4 and the probability of its transition = 1, then the probability that it goes to the north twice will be 1/4 * 1 * 1/4 * 1 = 1/16 provided that states are not important.
-This process is called ** *Importance sampling* ** where the value tells us how important it is for the robot to follow the specific route.
+This process is called *Importance sampling* where the value tells us how important it is for the robot to follow the specific route.
 If the robot knows that it needs to go only to the north then the importance to go there will be maximum 1 * 1 * 1 * 1 = 1.

 Now if we have some deterministic policy to be learnt and some stochastic policy to explore we can get their importance sampling ratio:

 **$$p = \frac{\prod_{i} \pi(A_{i} | S_{i}) * p(S_{i+1} | S_{i}, A_{i})}{\prod_{i} b(A_{i} | S_{i}) * p(S_{i+1} | S_{i}, A_{i})} = \frac{\prod_{i} \pi(A_{i} | S_{i})}{\prod_{i} b(A_{i} | S_{i})}$$**

-We cancel out the transitions because the route is the same for both to get its ratio.
+We cancel out the transitions because the route is the same for both.
 For example, the probability of **$\pi$** = 1/4 and probability of *b* = 1/3, then the ratio is  3/4.
 So now imagine that the reward of our route is 10 then 3/4 * 10 = 7.5 that indicates the reward that we actually would not get using **$\pi$**, because 1/4 * 10 = 2.5 and 10 - 2.5 = 7.5.
 This ratio shows us lost profit if we would use **$\pi$**, but we use *b*.

 One step off-policy SARSA can look like this:
 **$$Q(S_{t},a) = Q(S_{t},a) + \alpha p(R - Q(S_{t},a) + \gamma Q(S_{t+1}, a))$$**